 Audio over USB C and a traditional audio jack of 3.5mm should be identical.
 The only difference is that the 3.5mm jack transmits an analog signal while the USB-C stream is digital. … They can produce high-quality audio with near-lossless quality because they are both wired.

-There are many great choices for microphones on the market, but we wanted to focus on one-two of our favorites that could work well with your computer or laptop.
+There are a lot of great microphones on the market, but we wanted to focus on one or two of our favorites that could work well with your computer or laptop.

 The USB microphone connects through an open USB port and possesses its processing driver and hardware.
 In contrast, a 3.5 mm mic can connect through a headphone jack depending on the computer system’s ability to process sound multiple input.